The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

 Immigration is a permanent solution to a temporary problem if there is a skills shortage.

-If there are skills shortages in Britain, then our schools and universities are not doing a good job.
+If there are skills shortages in Britain, then our schools and universities are not doing a good enough job.

-They can’t get the staff they need because they want to pay low wages.
+Employers can’t get the staff they need because they want to pay low wages.

 I know the tricks that employers can get up to when they want to increase their profits.